vegawidget/ggvega/dev/TypeScript/quicktype/quicktype.md

-# Quicktype
+# quicktype

-Since the R V8 package is not fully ES6 compliant yet, we faced the some error on using Vega-Lite source code directly.
+Since the R V8 package is not fully ES6 compliant yet, we faced the same error on using Vega-Lite source code directly.
 To work around this problem, we have to generate the Vega-Lite type from the [vega-lite schema](https://vega.github.io/schema/vega-lite/v3.json).
-We have tried different ways to generate TypeScript from json-schema.
+We have tried different ways to generate TypeScript from JSON schema.
 The best result is provided by  [quicktype](https://quicktype.io/typescript/).
-Here is a [link](https://app.quicktype.io?share=1KFE6qo8KU8cupEl5gh6) about how they translate json-schema to TypeScript.
+Here is a [link](https://app.quicktype.io?share=1KFE6qo8KU8cupEl5gh6) about how they translate JSON-schema to TypeScript.

-## BoxPlot Enum
+## Boxplot Enum
 But the quicktype also has a "bug".
-When it translate json-schema to TypeScript, it cannot seperate Enum type.
+When it translates json schema to TypeScript, it cannot separate Enum type.

 For example,  here is my input: [The link of the example in QuickType](https://app.quicktype.io?share=mSby87Y3k9npwXjcBeZm)